Skip to main content

 HAHA BUSINESS meme

 It has functionality for creating User and Project instances, storing users in a TinyDB database, and generating project IDs in the format we use in the Data Science group (at the Bioscience Technology Facility at the University of York).
-It also has wrappers for Asana and Toggl Track, two tools we use for project management and time tracking, respectively.
+It also has wrappers for Asana and Notion, and Toggl Track, tools we use for project management and time tracking, respectively.

 Much of the functionality is tailor-made to the way we manage projects in our group, but make of it what you will!